Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Researchers from the University of Chicago have discovered that people with intermittent explosive disorder have a weakened connection in regions of the brain linked with language processing, social interaction, and sensory input.
 This can occur at birth, and the aggression symptoms may manifest as early as age 7.

 Genetic factors also contribute to IED as it appears to run in families.
+So you can get angry easily simply because that's how your parents are.
 In addition, some studies show that people with IED have low serotonin levels.
-People who experience verbal or physical abuse during childhood are also at risk of developing IED.
+People who experience verbal or physical abuse during childhood are also prone to get angry easily.

+Want to stop getting angry and aggressive over nothing?
 One of the best treatments for anger disorder is psychotherapy (talk therapy), aimed at changing the thought patterns that lead to aggression.
-Medication is also often involved.
+Medication, such as Fluoxetine, is also often involved.

 IED treatment aims to eliminate or substantially reduce the symptoms so that you no longer experience impulsive anger outbursts.
 As a result, you gain more control over your reaction to negative emotions.